 Sometimes caring for hair can be very tricky.

-But because the damage incurred during these actions or applications is not too severe, the repairing won’t be complicated like others.
+The repairing won’t be complicated like others because the damage incurred during these actions or applications is not too severe.

 The significant characteristics of hair damaged due to over brushing and over-shampooing include: splits end, dry hair, hair loss, uneven hair length, and many more.

 How To Repair